Adapted from Bedsider.org

 There are so many birth control methods.
 If you aren't happy with what you're currently using, check out info on other methods and find one that works for you!

-The IUD is a little, t-shaped piece of plastic that is placed in your uterus to mess with the way sperm can move and prevent them from fertilizing an egg.
+The IUD is a little, t-shaped piece of plastic that is placed in the uterus to mess with the way sperm can move and prevent them from fertilizing an egg.
 Sounds odd, but it works like a charm.
-IUDs offer years of protection—between three and twelve, depending on the type you get.
-And if you want to get pregnant, you can have the IUD removed at any time.
+IUDs offer years of protection—between three and twelve, depending on the type someone gets.
+And if someone wants to get pregnant, they can have the IUD removed at any time.
 In the U.S. there are five IUDs: Mirena, ParaGard, Skyla, Liletta, and Kyleena.

 Here's the Breakdown: Invisible and easy.
-You can choose hormonal (Mirena, Skyla, Liletta, and Kyleena) or non-hormonal (ParaGard).
+Someone can choose hormonal (Mirena, Skyla, Liletta, and Kyleena) or non-hormonal (ParaGard).

 Effectiveness: It's one of the most effective methods!

-Side Effects: With ParaGard you might have increased blood flow and cramping.
+Side Effects: With ParaGard someone might have increased blood flow and cramping.

 Effort: It's inserted once and lasts for years.

-Ease to Get: You need to see a provider for insertion.
+Ease to Get: An appointment with a provider is needed for insertion.

 Cost: Could range from $0-$932 Read more about the cost of an IUD.

-The implant (Nexplanon is the brand name; previously Implanon) is a teeny-tiny rod that's inserted under the skin of your upper arm.
-It's so small, in fact, most people can't see it once it's inserted—which means it can be your little secret, if you're so inclined.
-The implant releases progestin, a hormone that keeps your ovaries from releasing eggs and thickens your cervical mucus—which helps block sperm from getting to the egg in the first place.
+The implant (Nexplanon is the brand name; previously Implanon) is a teeny-tiny rod that's inserted under the skin of the upper arm.
+It's so small, in fact, most people can't see it once it's inserted—which means it can be a little secret, if they're so inclined.
+The implant releases progestin, a hormone that keeps the ovaries from releasing eggs and thickens the cervical mucus—which helps block sperm from getting to the egg in the first place.
 It prevents pregnancy for up to four years.
 Not too shabby.

-Here's the Breakdown: Invisible to the world but not to you.
+Here's the Breakdown: Invisible to the world but not to the user.
 It's easy, incredibly effective, long lasting, and reversible.

 Effectiveness: The implant is among the most effective methods.